bensutherland/coregonus_mapcomp/README.md

 - Brook Charr (see above)
 - Chinook Salmon (see above)

-And we may do a new map from:
+And we may integrate a higher density map from:
 - Chinook Salmon (McKinney et al. 201X)